customink/subexec_notifications_demo/README.md

 The `config/initializers/subexec_notifications` file demos all the possible places that we instrument `Subexec` (system commands).
 I have implmented a basic [Librato](https://metrics.librato.com/) subscriber class that would collect these metrics.
 Check out the `app/models/subscribers` directory.
 It has a base class that instantiates events so each subclass does not have to.
 Finally, run `$ rake test` to submit some faux data and events.

-**REMEMBER**: This setup does not take into account how one might setup instrumented events to not block the primary duty of a web process - to serve web requests.
+**REMEMBER**: This setup does not take into account how one might setup instrumented events that do not block the primary duty of a web process - to serve web requests.

 ### subexec.hosts